 On August 24, 2017, NMAC received the CFPB's Final Examination Report.
 The Report identified 13 matters requiring attention, most concerning the CFPB's general finding that NMAC's compliance policies and procedures are materially undeveloped.
 NMAC has since responded to all information and made all adjustments requested in the examination report.
 After receiving NMAC's responses to its findings, the CFPB audit unit referred the five findings it considered most egregious to the CFPB enforcement division for further investigation.
 On September 24, 2017, NMAC responded to the Final Examination Report.
 The response confirmed that NMAC had taken responsive actions on the five most material findings.
 The response also provided a status report on NMAC's progress in addressing the other findings that the Report expects NMAC to rectify in 90 days.
 The 90-day report was also submitted.
 On September 25, 2017, NMAC was served with a Civil Investigative Demand (a "CID") from the CFPB's enforcement division.
 The CID requires NMAC to produce specified documents, data and materials that concern the five most material findings from the examination.
 NMAC responded to the CID initially in the fall of 2017.
 On or about February 7, 2019, the enforcement division served NMAC with a second CID seeking the additional production of data and records in support of its continued investigation of the five referred findings from the 2016 examination.
 NMAC responded to these subsequent requests and produced personnel for oral examination on June 19-20, 2019.
-On August 19, 2019, the CFPB enforcement division informed NMAC that it intends to recommend to its leadership that the agency commence an enforcement action against NMAC.
+On August 19, 2019, the CFPB enforcement division informed NMAC that it intended to recommend to its leadership that the agency commence an enforcement action against NMAC.
 NMAC submitted a written response refuting the agency's contentions.
-We additionally believe that NMAC has defenses to the CFPB's claims, that a settlement of such claims remains possible and that any enforcement proceeding will not have a material impact on the company or its operations.
+Subsequently, NMAC and the CFPB entered into settlement negotiations on the remaining claims.
+These negotiations are ongoing, however we believe that NMAC's performance obligations as determined by the settlement agreement will not have a material impact on the company, financially or operationally.